Switzerland: Double Tax Treaties

 - Limitation to taxes covered by the OECD Model Tax Convention

 - The principle of subsidiarity in accordance with the Model Tax Convention

 - Willingness to eliminate discrimination.

 In October 2010, an agreement was signed to begin negotiations towards an agreement that will see undeclared accounts held by Britons in Switzerland taxed and more information with regards tax and banking information shared between the two states.
 The agreement will, among other things, expand cross-border cooperation in tax matters and improve market access for banks.
-Negotiations commenced at the beginning of 2011 and the agreement was signed on Ocotber 6, 2011.
-A protocol clarifying outstanding issues was signed on March 20, 2012.
+Negotiations commenced at the beginning of 2011 and the agreement was signed on 6 October 2011.
+A protocol clarifying outstanding issues was signed on 20 March 2012.

 The protocol became necessary to appease the EU Commission which had expressed the view that the agreement might contravene the European treaty.
 Threatened with a possible challenge at the European Court of Justice, the UK and Switzerland have agreed that account holders who have already paid the 35% withholding tax as due under the European Savings Tax Directive will be subject to a final 13% withholding tax in order to discharge tax liability on interest payments.